niden-net/niden-net/_posts/2012-11-25-building-web-app-with-phalconphp-and-angularjs-update.md

 #### Controllers

 Very little has changed in the controller logic, so that was the easiest part of the upgrade.
 Of course I tweaked a few things but the code works as is.
 I still extended my custom `NDN\Controller` class which takes care of my breadcrumbs (`NDN\Breadcrumbs`) as well as the construction of the top menu.
-The biggest difference with the previous version is that I stopped using [AngularJS](https://angularjs.org/) to populate the menu (so I am no longer sending a JSON array in the view) and used [Volt](https://docs.phalconphp.com/en/latest/volt) instead.
+The biggest difference with the previous version is that I stopped using [AngularJS](https://angularjs.org/) to populate the menu (so I am no longer sending a JSON array in the view) and used [Volt](https://docs.phalcon.io/latest/en/volt) instead.
 It was a matter of preference and nothing more.

 #### Views

-Quite a bit of work had to be done in the views to switch everything to use [Volt](https://docs.phalconphp.com/en/latest/volt).
+Quite a bit of work had to be done in the views to switch everything to use [Volt](https://docs.phalcon.io/latest/en/volt).
 Of course every view extension had to be changed to `.volt` but that was not the only change.
 I split the layout to use partials so that the header, navigation and footer are different sections (organizing things a bit better) and kept the master layout `index.volt`.

-I started using the built in [Volt](https://docs.phalconphp.com/en/latest/volt) functions to generate content as well as tags and it was a nice surprise to see that everything was easy to use and it worked!
+I started using the built-in [Volt](https://docs.phalcon.io/latest/en/volt) functions to generate content as well as tags, and it was a nice surprise to see that everything was easy to use and it worked!

 ```html
 {% raw %}